middleman/middlemanapp.com/source/getting-started/welcome.html.markdown

 Middleman is distributed using the RubyGems package manager.
 This means you will need both the Ruby language runtime installed and RubyGems to begin using Middleman.

-Mac OS X comes prepackaged with both Ruby and Rubygems, however, some of the Middleman's dependencies need to be compiled during installation and on OS X that requires XCode.
-XCode can be installed via the [Mac App Store](http://itunes.apple.com/us/app/xcode/id422352214?mt=12).
+Mac OS X comes prepackaged with both Ruby and Rubygems, however, some of the Middleman's dependencies need to be compiled during installation and on OS X that requires Xcode. code can be installed via the [Mac App Store](http://itunes.apple.com/us/app/xcode/id497799835?ls=1&mt=12).
+Alternately, if you have a free Apple Developer account, you can just install Command Line Tools for Xcode from their [downloads page](https://developer.apple.com/downloads/index.action).

 Once you have Ruby and RubyGems up and running, execute the following from the command line: